kmsaumcis/mcis6273_f23_datamining/homework/hw1/hw1.md

 interview with Mike Kaeding, CEO of [Norhart](https://norhart.com), who goes into detail about innovation in the apartment industry.

-You can listen to / watch the show from one of the links below (there are others (i.e. Apple Podcasts) if you search):
+You can listen to / watch the show from one of the links below:

 * (main page) [Player.fm: Making Data Simple | _Data-Driven Apartment Innovation: A Conversation with Mike Kaeding | Part 1_ ](https://player.fm/series/making-data-simple/data-driven-apartment-innovation-a-conversation-with-mike-kaeding-part-1)
 * (mp3 direct) [MP3 file direct download](https://audio.buzzsprout.com/wwmajkmvz2edu2ihrsiw7rrgwoul?response-content-disposition=inline&)